OpenMage/docker-debian/README.md

-# Debian Buster base image
+# Debian Base Image (WIP)

-This Repo contains the build instructions for the Debian Stretch base image.
+This Repo contains the build instructions for the Debian base image (Stretch and Buster).
 All images should inherit from this image.

 ## Documentation